fduch/facile-it-realpath_cache/README.md

+# What is this?
+This is fork of [Salvatore Cordiano's repository](https://github.com/salvatorecordiano/facile-it-realpath_cache) with apache http server replaced with nginx and ability to test it with usage of $realpath_root variable instead of $document_root for populating SCRIPT_FILENAME and DOCUMENT_ROOT fastcgi params.

 # Is it all PHP OPCache's fault?

 This repository contains code showed in the post [Is it all PHP OPCache's fault?](https://engineering.facile.it/blog/eng/realpath-cache-is-it-all-php-opcache-s-fault/) published on [Facile.it Engineering Blog](https://engineering.facile.it).